ApexRMS/dgsim/docs/index.md

 Open SyncroSim and select **File -> Packages… -> Install…**, then select the **DG-Sim** package and click OK.

 Alternatively, download [the latest release from Github](https://github.com/ApexRMS/dgsim/releases/).
-Open SyncroSim and select File -> Packages… -> Install From File….
+Open SyncroSim and select File -> Packages… -> Install From File…, then navigate to the downloaded package file with the extension *.ssimpkg*.
 <br>
 <br>
 ## Getting Started